blakegarretson/essentials/main.md

 ## CSV Files

-- [Tad](https://www.tadviewer.com/) is a CSV file explorer that let’s you view, filter, pivot, and analyze very large CSV files.
+- [Tad](https://www.tadviewer.com/) is a CSV file explorer that lets you view, filter, pivot, and analyze very large CSV files.
 In STEM, sometimes you need to work with large CSV data sets, and this is a great way to do it.

 - [Miller](https://github.com/johnkerl/miller/) is an incredible tool for working with CSV files (and others) from the command line.
 You reshape, filter, and even create new columns based on operations performed on other columns.
 If you work with CSV files, especially large files or large numbers of files, Miller can be a lifesaver.

 ## 2D/3D CAD Modeling

 - [FreeCAD](https://www.freecad.org//) is the best open source solution for making parametric 3D models and generating professional-looking drawings/prints, even if it makes it harder than it should be.
 Its capabilities are pretty incredible for what it is (especially after coming out of beta and releasing v1.0), but if I'm being honest, it still falls short of any of the top-tier commercial products.
 The interface can be clunky and often works against me, and for some tasks I just can’t figure out an efficient workflow.
 Having said that, there is a lot of great functionality here, including a good constraint manager, impressive assembly capabilities, and a decent CAM module that generates usable G-code.
-At the end of the day, FreeCAD is easily the best totally free CAD solution out there, and it gets the job done without spending hundreds (or thousands) of dollars on expensive commercial softeware.
+At the end of the day, FreeCAD is easily the best totally free CAD solution out there, and it gets the job done without spending hundreds (or thousands) of dollars on expensive commercial software.

 - [Autodesk Fusion 360](https://www.autodesk.com/campaigns/fusion-360-for-hobbyists): I hate to rely on proprietary software that might be pulled behind a paywall tomorrow, but Fusion 360 is a professional-grade 3D modeler that can’t be passed up when they’re giving it away for free.
 Professionally, I’ve used everything from Pro/E to Catia to I-DEAS to NX to Inventor and a half dozen more CAD packages, and Fusion 360 is as good as any of them for creating 3D models.
 The interface is incredibly intuitive if you’ve used any real CAD package before.
 I use Fusion on both Windows and Mac and switching between platforms is seamless.
 If you sign up as a hobbyist (i.e. not for commercial use) you can get a free license.
 They recently further crippled the free hobbyist version (e.g. file format support and number of active documents allowed), but it’s still very usable for personal projects.